 Burning bushes are notorious for slowly overgrowing their space.
 What started out as a lovely, well-shaped shrub can turn into a monster of a plant that is scruffy, leggy, and sparse.
 While your first reaction would be to remove it, you should consider instead rejuvenating your burning bush.
 Rejuvenation is simply severely cutting back the plant so that it can grow all new growth.

-To do rejuvenation pruning on a burning bush, take either a sharp, clean pair of pruning shears or hedge clippers and cut the entire burning bush plant down all the way to about 1-3 inches from the ground.
-While this may seem drastic, it is healthy for the plant and will result in the burning bush being forced to grow new, full and more manageable growth.
+To do rejuvenation pruning on a burning bush, take either a sharp, clean pair of pruning shears or hedge clippers and cut the entire burning bush plant down all the way to about 1 to 3 inches (2.5 to 7.5 cm.) from the ground.
+While this may seem drastic, it is healthy for the plant and will result in the burning bush being forced to grow new, full, and more manageable growth.

 If you are pruning your burning bush so that it can grow as a hedge, remember to trim the top of the burning bush plant slightly more narrow than the bottom to allow light to reach all of the leaves on the shrub.

 You may also want to thin out interior branches that may be crossing other branches or are unhealthy.

 When to prune burning bushes depends on why you want to prune your burning bush.

 If you are trimming burning bushes to rejuvenate them, you should be doing this in early spring, before the burning bush starts to put out leaves.

 If you are pruning a burning bush to shape it, you can prune it while it is dormant, in either late winter or very early spring.